digital-blueprint/handbook/docs/blueprints/esign.md

 !!! tip
     Executing `composer check-platform-reqs` shows that the required PHP extensions are installed.

-#### Auth Bundle config
+#### OIDC Bundle config

-Follow the these steps to configure the Auth Bundle: [Configure the Auth Bundle](../components/api/auth/config.md)
+Follow the these steps to configure the OIDC Bundle: [Configure the Core Connector OIDC Bundle](../components/api/core-connector-oidc/config.md)

 #### ESign Bundle config